Dr. Ed Berry is an expert at winning lawsuits.

 Sacramento, California, was a baseball town when I graduated from high school.
 Having played since the sixth grade, a pro team offered me a job.
 But I scored a perfect 800 in the SAT test and finished in half the allotted time, so I attended Caltech.

-At Caltech, I was in the AF-ROTC pilot trainee program.
-But a week before graduation, Congress lowered the quota for pilots, so the Air Force gave me an honorable discharge.
+At Caltech, I was in the AF-ROTC as a pilot trainee.
+But just before graduation, Congress lowered the pilot quota, so the Air Force gave me an honorable discharge.
 Nevertheless, I found the AF-ROTC classes very valuable.

 After Caltech, I worked for a summer in an engineering job and spent the evenings studying Kenpo Karate under Ed Parker.